ksmithut/remix-sse-workshop/TUTORIAL.md

 # Remix Server-Sent Events Workshop

-The goal of this tutorial is to explore using Server-Sent events to deliver real-time updates from the server using Remix.
+The aim of this tutorial is to explore using Server-Sent events to deliver real-time updates from the server with Remix.
 We will build a collaborative Todo app.

 This tutorial will walk you through building this app one piece at a time.
 Each major section will have a "snapshot" saved as a new branch in case you get lost or want to compare where you're at.
-There will be a code snippet under each heading that you can use to switch to the branch, which will contain the code in the state it should be at the beginning of that section.
+Each heading will contain a code snippet that you can use to switch to the respective branch.

-If you'd like to work it out by yourself or you don't have `git` installed or aren't comfortable with `git`, that's okay!
+If you prefer to work independently or if you don't have `git` installed, or if you're not comfortable with `git`, that's okay!
 The instructions assume that you're working from this repository, but you can easily follow along without needing to clone this repository.

 ## Clone this repo